-- Adjacent of the scheme site under the sub-project intervention area: Camp_20andBlock: M-35 and M-37. - Impacted area: Approx. 40 square meter per Community Latrine. - No structures, trees and livelihood will be affected. - DRP shelter relocation is not required. - Influence area: The influence area is within the scheme area of 500 to 550 square meter per Community Latrines (According to Layout diagram) - Environmental sensitivity: Within the influence area of the sub-project no historical sites were identified.
-There is no evidence of presence of elephants in the sub-project influence area (checked with local IUCN representative and Camp Elephant Response Team). - All selected community latrine locations haveanalternative locationand 70 meters to 120meters away from the final selected locations.
-Alternative locations are narrow, congested, low land and close to the foot hill.
+- Adjacent of the scheme site under the sub-project intervention area: Camp_1E, Block: F. - Impacted area: Approx. 40 square meter per Community Latrine - No structures, trees and livelihood will be affected.

+- DRP shelter relocation is not required. - Influence area: The influence area is within the scheme area of 500 to 550 square meter per Community Latrines (According to Layout diagram) - Environmental sensitivity: Within the influence areas of the sub-project no historical site was identified and there is no Elephant corridor/ route.
+In this area there was no forest as well as there is no existence of Elephant corridor/route.
+We have checked the elephant migration route map (Map-3), which was established by IUCN (Checked with local IUCN representative). - Every selected community latrine location has an alternative location and 70 meters to 150 meters away from the final selected locations.
+Alternative locations are narrow, congested and low land.